RiyadhKh4n/CoinFrog/README.md

 # Testing

 Due to the size of the testing section for CoinFrog I have created [TESTING.md](TESTING.md).
-It also shows all tested screenshots, any errors/bugs I encountered, and how I fixed them when creating this project.
-This is also where you can find any responsiveness screenshots, and browser compatibility tests.
+It ashows any errors/bugs I encountered, and how I fixed them when creating this project.
+This is also contains my testing for user stories and any bugs.

 [Link To Testing.md](TESTING.md)